Italian Easter Pie

 - This is fun for the kids!
 Make some flowers, bunny rabbits, Easter egg shapes, etc. Use your Easter imagination!

 - I like to brush the crust and the decorations with a bit of beaten egg wash before baking, to give it a beautiful glossy finish.

 - Bake the pie in preheated 375°F oven for 45-50 minutes.
 Test with a knife or wooden skewer .
 Pierce the pie after 45 min, midway down it’s center, hold there for a minutes, remove the knife or skewer, and touch the back of you hand, if it feels hot, it is done, if it is just slightly warm or semi-cool it still needs at least 10 minutes more.

-- Once done, remove pie from oven and let settle for about 10 minutes before slicing, if serving warm.
+- Once done, remove pie from oven and let set for about 10 minutes before slicing, if serving warm.
 Otherwise, let pie cool completely and refrigerate.

 Pizza Rustica, can be served warm or cold.
 I personally like it warmed up to be able to enjoy all the flavors of the delicious meats and cheese better.
-The warming up, wakes up the flavors tremendously!
+Warming it up, wakes up the flavors tremendously!